Skip to content

 Raising Attainment with Resilience (RAWR)

-The RAWR programme aims to improve resilience and reduce test anxiety levels of Year 10 pupils.
-The techniques learnt throughout this six-week programme will help pupils maintain their academic performance during times of challenge and pressure such as exams and assessments.
+The RAWR programme aims to improve the resilience and reduce the test anxiety of Year 10 pupils.
+The techniques learned will help pupils maintain their academic performance when under pressure.

 Student working on group activity

 RAWR (Raising Attainment With Resilience) is a unique and innovative approach to a traditional outreach intervention.
-It takes the theory that the most resilient athletes will be the most successful and adapts the learning to a competitive academic environment to support improved attainment.
-With widening participation cohorts struggling significantly more with test anxiety than their more advantaged peers, RAWR uses evidence from sport psychology and builds on developing resilient behaviours to draw upon in times of stress.
+It takes the theory that the most resilient athletes will be the most successful, and adapts this learning to the academic environment, to support improved attainment.
+With widening participation cohorts struggling significantly more with test anxiety than their more advantaged peers, RAWR builds on developing resilient behaviours to draw upon in times of stress.

-The programme will be delivered in school, during the lead up to mock exams or end of term assessments.
+The programme will be delivered in school, over a six week period.
 This allows for participants to develop tools to support their resilient attitudes, whilst also having a real-life application to practice with.
-The programme will include a reflective session following on from the assessment period, to allow participants to reflect upon how they applied the techniques learnt throughout the programme.
+The programme will include a reflective session following on from the core programme, to allow participants to reflect upon how they applied the techniques learnt throughout the programme and take part in a focus group to further evaluate what was learnt.

 Evaluation is fundamental

-I have worked with the team delivering RAWR on three separate occasions over the last 4 years.
+I've worked with the team delivering RAWR on three separate occasions over the last four years.
 The most impressive impact was on a group of relatively disengaged boys, who barely talked about the way they felt about school and exams.
 They left the project feeling much more confident and were able to talk much more openly to school staff about their exams, building some momentum towards their CAG process.

 Deputy Headteacher, The Carlton Academy